 Nobody likes running through each detail here and there.
 Therefore, notes and call logs were automatically captured, self-reminders were set up and payment commitments were created as well as tracked.
 Further improvements such as easier access, hassle-free data gathering and single strategic tool to impact collections actions also happened on a bigger scale resulting in the shortening of process time.

 The workplace became healthier and happier after HighRadius came into the mix.
 As a result, all the tables were turned.
-Altogether, phenomenal results were achieved by implementing a proactive collections process, improved customer experience, structured SOP, and centralized information repository.
+Altogether, phenomenal results were achieved by implementing a collections management solution to achieve proactive collections process, improved customer experience, structured SOP, and centralized information repository.
 A significant amount of savings were made in many fields and this was how

 automation led to the final win.